Northwest Indian War: 1790: Harmar campaign

-On 20 April 1790, the First American Regiment participated in its first offensive against Native Americans when General Josiah Harmar joined Kentucky General Charles Scott in an attack on the Shawnee village of Chalawgatha.
-The next month, Native Americans retaliated by attacking settlers near Limestone (modern-day Maysville, Kentucky) in a skirmish known as Hartshorne's Defeat, leaving 5 settlers dead and 8 missing.
+On April 20, 1790, the First American Regiment participated in its first offensive against Native Americans when General Josiah Harmar joined Kentucky General Charles Scott in an attack on the Shawnee village of Chalawgatha.
+The following month, Native Americans retaliated by attacking settlers near Limestone (modern-day Maysville, Kentucky) in a skirmish known as Hartshorne's Defeat, leaving five settlers dead and eight missing.
 That autumn, the United States launched a major offensive against the Natives along the Maumee River.
 This punitive expedition was led by General Harmar, whose orders were to destroy Kekionga and the surrounding towns, killing any Natives who opposed him.
 His army, consisting of 1,100 militiamen and 320 regulars, departed Fort Washington on the Ohio River on September 30.
 A diversionary force led by Major Jean François Hamtramck invaded from Vincennes, though it turned back before joining with Harmar.

 Native scouts monitored the slow progress of Harmar's northward march.
 The Natives had scattered for their annual winter hunt, but Blue Jacket, the principal Shawnee war chief, and Little Turtle, his Miami counterpart, dispatched messengers calling for the warriors to regroup.
-They managed to collect about 600 men to oppose Harmar's army.
+They collected about 600 men to oppose Harmar's army.
 This was not enough men to face the largest army most of them had ever seen, so they evacuated the noncombatants from the towns on October 14 and watched for an opportunity to strike.
 Harmar's advance detachment under John Hardin reached Kekionga on October 15 and spent the next few days looting and burning Native towns, as well as destroying the crops.
 On October 19, Hardin led 180 men on a reconnaissance mission to discover a Native war party thought to be nearby.
 About 16 miles from Kekionga, Hardin's scattered men were ambushed and routed by about 150 Shawnee and Potawatomi warriors.
 Soon after, the Natives received additional reinforcements of Odawas, Sacs, and Foxes.